isomerpages/moe-beattysec/_key-programmes/Instructional Programme/Aesthetic and Technology.md

 description: ""
 third_nav_title: Instructional Programme
 ---
-The Aesthetics &amp; Technology Department is committed to nurturing Beattyians to be creative and self-directed learners and critical thinkers.
+The Aesthetics and Technology Department is committed to nurturing Beattyians to be creative and self-directed learners and critical thinkers.
 The Department comprises the Art Unit, Design and Technology Unit, Nutrition and Food Science Unit and Music Unit.

 #### **Art Unit Highlights and Achievements**
 - Participated in the Live On Design Competition 2019 organised by the National Organ Transplant Unit